thareUSGS/pysat/docs/sp_supported.md

 <div class="note warning">
   <h5>Spot placement</h5>
   <p>SP spot placement is approximate (naive).
 We assume that spots are placed with equal spacing down the center of the reference image.
 We assume that the <code>*P.jpg</code> image is shipped to us with the correct orientation and that the imager images at an equal interval.
 Additionally, this method discount the curvature of the body.
-If you have an improved method for surface placement [file and issue]({{site.repository}}/issue/new)/p>
+If you have an improved method for surface placement [file and issue]({{site.repository}}/issue/new)</p>
 </div>

 Spectral profiler ships data with a <code>.sl2</code> file suffix.
 This can be renamed to <code>.zip</code> and opened normally.
 Within the directory are three or four files:

-1. *.jpg - A thumbnail image.
-We ignore this image, if the *P.jpg is available.
+1. \*.jpg - A thumbnail image.
+We ignore this image, if the \*P.jpg is available.
-2. *P.jpg - The full resolution reference image.
+2. \*P.jpg - The full resolution reference image.
 This image is often, but not always included.
-3. *.spc - The binary data.
+3. \*.spc - The binary data.
-4. *.ctg - A pseudo-world file that described that data in plain text.
+4. \*.ctg - A pseudo-world file that described that data in plain text.

 <div class="note warning">
   <h5>.spc</h5>